archetype-themes/plugin-theme-component/docs/Contributing.md

 Installers are meant to install Collection Builds in a Shopify Theme.

 - Run after Factories and Builders have completed their tasks.
-- Copy necessary final Build files to a Theme.
+- Copy the necessary final Build files to a Theme.
 - Perform file merge with Theme files when necessary (i.e.: Schema-Locale files)
-- **SHOULD NOT** load data from disk that needs transformation.
+- **SHOULD NOT** load data from the disk that needs transformation.
 - **SHOULD NOT** transform any data.

 ### Errors